delshadv/BioFIND-data-paper/README.md

 This repository contains all MATLAB scripts (and functions) including pre-processing, co-registration, source-localisation, feature extraction and machine learning steps to reproduce results of data paper ().

 Before downloading the repository:
-To re-produce results succesfully, it is required that you first download and set up OSL toolbox from (https://ohba-analysis.github.io/osl-docs/) which consequently includes SPM toolbox (https://www.fil.ion.ucl.ac.uk/spm/).
+It is required that you first download and set up OSL toolbox from (https://ohba-analysis.github.io/osl-docs/) which consequently includes SPM toolbox (https://www.fil.ion.ucl.ac.uk/spm/).
 Depending on how you download OSL, you need to rename the OSL's root directory (after decompress) to "osl" and put it in your current directory.
-This should be a folder called osl with the following contents:
+This should be a folder called osl with at least the following contents:

 osl/
 .